 Sections 108.1810 through 108.1840 describe defaults by NMVC companies on the terms and conditions governing their participation in the NMVC program, and SBA's remedies upon such defaults.
-These regulations are modeled after similar regulations for the SBIC program (see §§ 107.1810 through 107.1840 of this title).
+These regulations are modeled after similar regulations for the SBIC program (see 13 CFR 107.1810 through 107.1840).

 Section 108.1900 concerns termination by a NMVC company of its participation in the NMVC program.
-This regulation is modeled after a similar regulation for the SBIC program (see § 107.1900 of this title).
+This regulation is modeled after a similar regulation for the SBIC program (see 13 CFR 107.1900).

 Sections 108.1910 through 108.1930 address miscellaneous issues, including application for an exemption from regulatory requirements and the effect of regulation changes on transactions previously consummated.
-These regulations are modeled after similar regulations for the SBIC program (see §§ 107.1910 through 107.1930 of this title).
+These regulations are modeled after similar regulations for the SBIC program (see 13 CFR 107.1910 through 107.1930).

 Section 108.1940 sets forth procedures under which SBA may designate additional census tracts or equivalent county divisions as low-income geographic areas.
-This regulation implements the authority given to SBA's Administrator in section 351(3)(A)(iii) of the SBIAct.
+This regulation implements the authority given to SBA's Administrator in section 351(3)(A)(iii) of the SBI Act, as amended by the Act.
 SBA has designed these procedures to allow for maximum opportunity by interested members of the public to ask SBA to designate specific census tracts or equivalent county divisions as additional low-income geographic areas.

-Sections 108.2000 through 108.2040 sets forth requirements and procedures for operational assistance grants to both NMVC companies and to SSBICs.
+Sections 108.2000 through 108.2040 set forth requirements and procedures for operational assistance grants to both NMVC companies and to SSBICs.
 SBA will award such grants only after receiving and evaluating applications in response to a Notice of Funds Availability published in the Federal Register.
 SBA will award grants to SSBICs and to NMVC companies in such a way as to promote developmental venture capital investments nationwide and in both urban and rural areas.

-SBA also will require SSBICs to provide reports on its administration and use of grant funds as required by Circular A-110 of the Office of Management and Budget, "Uniform Administrative Requirements for Grants and Agreements with Institutions of Higher Education, Hospitals, and other Non-Profit Organizations."
-SBA anticipates that to the extent not inconsistent with these regulations, SSBICs' administration and use of grant funds will be subject to OMB Circular A-110 and to part 31 of the Federal Acquisition Regulations, 48 CFR 31.000 et seq., "Contract Cost Principles and Procedures."
-OMB Circular A-110 is optional for use in connection with grants to commercial organizations.
+SBA also will require SSBICs to provide reports on its administration and use of grant funds as required by OMB Circular A-110, "Uniform Administrative Requirements for Grants and Agreements with Institutions of Higher Education, Hospitals, and other Non-Profit Organizations."
+SBA anticipates that to the extent not inconsistent with these regulations, SSBICs' administration and use of grant funds will be subject to OMB Circular A-110 and to part 31 of the Federal Acquisition Regulations, 48 CFR part 31, "Contract Cost Principles and Procedures.''
+OMB Circular A-110 is optional for use in connection with grants to commercial organizations (some SSBICs are for-profit, others are non-profit).
 SBA will apply it to SSBICs in order to take advantage of existing and well-known grant administrative procedures and policies to facilitate SBA's orderly administration of grants to SSBICs.

-III.
-Justification for Publishing Interim Final Status Rule
+VI.
+Justification for Immediate Effective Date of Final Rule